jt-mrtn/project-2/README.md

 # project-2
 ## Portfolio Website -
 This is the first website I've created for a public audience.
-It was begun in partial fulfillment of Thinkful's Software Engineering course.
+It was begun in partial fulfillment of Thinkful's Software Engineering certification program.
 I've since moved on to other things.

-I'm now exploring creative coding and will be uploading my projects here.
+Recently I completed a course in creative coding for the visual arts and have included some of my work on the Projects page.

 This site contains the following pages:
 * Home